YazidEl7/Info_Project/README.md

 - Needs a function on Server_Main that'll change Status to 0, after 3min without a syn with a specific computer.
 - Before utilization, change IP adress on client, port number if you want and create your own admin user on Django.
 - changeing the status field on the website to show colored indicators.
+- Make the client service run silently.

 ## 1st part:

 **Server_Main.py** : Launch it on server <br/>
-**Client_Service** : Laucnh it on client side, but change the server adress that it'll connect to, according to yours.
+**Client_Service** : Launch it on client side, but change the server adress that it'll connect to, according to yours.

 ```mermaid
 graph TD;